xotn3326/VTS-robotic-hand/Vision/README.md

 ## Contributor

 Tae-Soo Jeong,
-- Undergraduate researcher in IRobot Laboratory
+- Undergraduate researcher in Interactive Robotics Lab
 - B.S. candidate in the Department of Mechanicaln Robotics and Energy Engineering, Dongguk University